eclau29/LordOfTheObjects/README.md

 This is a simple game that illustrates the use of abstraction, inheritance, and encapsulation.
 It also serves as a way to utilize everything we have learned thus far.

 ### How To Play
-You are a space monster on a path to total control of the universe.
-However, you must fight and defeat three legendary heroes.
+As space kraken Gertrude, you are on a path to total control of the universe.
+You encounter three legendary heroes, choosing one of three attacks in order to defeat them.
+If you are defeated, you return to the depths of whence you came; if you are successful, the universe and all its power are yours.

 ### Technologies Used
   * Java